Get Started with Confluent Cloud on the Azure Marketplace with Pay As You Go¶

 - Click the More Info link in the Tenant Information section.

-- Click Profile under Manage in the left navigation menu.
+- Click View profile under My feed.
 Your Azure AD email address appears in the Identity section under User Principle Name.
+Also check the Alternate email entry in the Contact info section.

 Navigate to the Azure Marketplace and search for “Apache Kafka® on Confluent Cloud.”

-Find the Apache Kafka® on Confluent Cloud™ tile and click it.
+Find the Apache Kafka® on Confluent Cloud™ - Azure Native ISV tile and click it.

-Select the Pay as you Go plan (you might have multiple plans available) and click Set up + subscribe.
+Select the Pay as you Go plan (you might have multiple plans available) and click Subscribe.

 Choose the correct subscription and either choose an existing resource group or create a new one.

-In the Instance Details section, enter your desired Confluent organization name, the region where you want to launch your Azure resource, and your Plan (Pay as you go).
+In the Instance Details section, enter the Region where you want to launch your Azure resource, and choose your Plan (Confluent Cloud - Pay as you Go).

 Click Review and create.